If you’ve searched online for information about growing longer, thicker eyelashes, you may have heard of a treatment called Latisse.

 While Latisse doesn’t work for everyone, it’s effective in almost 80 percent of people.
 If you have thin eyelashes and want to improve their length and thickness without relying on mascara or false eyelashes (or both), it’s worth considering Latisse as a treatment.

-Latisse is a prescription medication, meaning you’ll need to talk to a doctor before you can buy and use it.
+Latisse is a prescription medication, meaning you’ll need to talk to a healthcare provider before you can buy and use it.
 We offer Latisse online, subject to doctor approval and an online consultation, with discreet delivery to your door.

 Interested in using Latisse to improve your eyelash length, thickness and color?
-Our Latisse vs. Lash Boost and other eyelash growth products guide goes into detail on how Latisse compares to the competition in terms of results, ease of use and more.
+Our Latisse vs. Lash Boost & Others guide goes into detail on how Latisse compares to the competition in terms of results, ease of use and more.